 Rigvedic Rudra and Yakshi

 Yakshis, on the other hand, were named after the spirits of the forest.
-I find it interesting that one of the popular surnames on Balkans is Jakshic, as in Djura Jakshic, the famous artist.
+I find it interesting that one of the popular surnames in the Balkans is Jakshic, as in Djura Jakshic, the famous artist.
 The meaning of this surname is that the first person in the dynasty was Jaksha, (or a tribe of Yakshi)

 The identity of the famous Kambojas is slightly better known.
 They were the pale-skinned horsemen of Indo-Iranian origin, also known as Sakas, and the country of Cambodia is named after them.